DracoTato/TimeEd/README.md

 ## About

 TimeEd is created and maintained by **DracoTato**.
 The app is inspired by the need to simplify time management for teachers and students.
 Feedback and suggestions are always welcome!

+Shoutout to [AATANKI](https://github.com/AA-TANKI) for contributing to the previous version of TimeED (eTeach)